GPU-Accelerated Algorithms for Process Mapping: GPU-Accelerated Process Mapping

-\textbf{Coarsening.} Edge-contraction, to create the coarsened graph, is based on a fine-grained per-vertex hashing scheme from \algo{Jet}~\cite{Gilbert24}.
+\textbf{Contraction.} Edge contraction, to create the coarse graph, is based on a fine-grained per-vertex hashing scheme from \algo{Jet}~\cite{Gilbert24}, however, it is extended by using the extended CSR format.
+The overall idea is to assign each coarser vertex a hash array and the threads then hash the coarser edges into the respective array.
 The pseudocode can be seen in Algorithm~\ref{alg:gpu-coarsening}.
-Let $G=(V, E)$ be the current graph and let $M : V \mapsto [n_c]$ map each vertex to its coarse counterpart.
-The value $n_c$ is the number of vertices in the coarse graph.
+Let $G=(V, E)$ be the current graph, $n_c$ the number of vertices in the coarse graph and $M : V \mapsto [n_c]$ map each vertex to its coarse counterpart.
 The algorithm first computes an upper bound on the neighborhood size of each coarse vertex by summing the degrees of all vertices assigned to it (Lines $1 - 3$).
-In Line 4 and 5 two hash arrays, $H_v$ and $H_w$, are allocated that will hold the edges and their weight.
-The offset array $O$ denotes the index range $O[v]$ to $O[v + 1]$ where the edges of the coarse vertex $v$ are placed.
-Next all edges $(u, v, w) \in \mathbb{E}$ are processed in parallel.
-If both endpoints contract to the same vertex, the edge becomes a self loop and is discarded (Line 8).
-Otherwise we need to insert $(M(v), w)$ into the adjacency of $M(u)$ in the interval $\mathcal{I}$.
+In Line 4 and 5 two hash arrays, $H_v$ and $H_w$, are allocated that will hold the edges and their weights.
+The offset array $O$ denotes the index range $[O[v], O[v + 1])$ where the edges of the coarse vertex $v$ are placed.
+Then, all edges $(u, v, w) \in \mathbb{E}$ are processed in parallel.
+If both endpoints contract to the same vertex, the edge becomes a self-loop and is discarded (Line 8).
+Otherwise, we need to insert $(M(v), w)$ into the adjacency of $M(u)$ in the interval $\mathcal{I}$.
 Note that adding $(M(u), w)$ into the adjacency of $M(v)$ is handled by the work unit with reverse edge $(v, u, w) \in \mathbb{E}$.
 Insertion is done in Line 10, which we will explain in the next paragraph.
-After the parallel loop ends it remains to extract the actual graph from the arrays $H_v$ and $H_w$.
-This boils down to determining the true neighborhood sizes of each vertex and extracting the edges by skipping all Null entries in $H_v$.
+After the parallel loop ends, it remains to extract the actual graph from the arrays $H_v$ and $H_w$.
+This boils down to determining the true neighborhood sizes for all vertices, building the offset and extracting the edges by skipping all \textsc{Null} entries in $H_v$.
+This can be accomplished by two \emph{parallel\_scans}.